simshard/lwcompo/README.md

  - Set up a simple logged in area to access and view the data that has been loaded in
   - Filterable by country
   - Filter validation
- - Allow the user to perform a conversion, from source value to the exchange rate
+ -  TO DO Allow the user to perform a conversion, from source value to the exchange rate